actpohabtNS/oop_labs/lab02/README.txt

 • Can be sorted by name, rate, length
 • Can be edited, deleted
 • Total number of time watched is calculated for the whole list
+• All the data is saved to a file
+• Export one film or all list into a text / file

 ○ TO WATCH MOVIES